jonathanjma/HappinessApp/README.md

 ## Status

 Happiness App is currently under development.
 We have released a minimum viable product for closed beta testing.
-We are in the process of fixing bugs and adding new features. (last updated 4/24)
+Right now we are working on the full product.

+We have onboarded designers [Liam Du](https://www.linkedin.com/in/liam-du/) and [Dennis Quizhpi](https://www.linkedin.com/in/dennis-quizhpi/) and they are working on creating the designs for the Happiness App 2.0 update.
+This will include a complete redesign of the app, and new features such as commenting on happiness entries, profile picture support, searching and filtering for happiness entries, and completely private journaling using open source end-to-end encryption.

 ## Backend

 To learn more about the backend, click [here](happiness-backend/README.md).

-## Demo Images
+## MVP Demo Images

 User Profile Page:
 ![](/imgs/profile.png)